luyingz06/dtc_pyvhr/README.md

 ## Todo

-Test on existing data using pyvhr pipeline and give estimated results vs ground truth (Nov.
+√ Test on existing data using pyvhr pipeline and give estimated results vs ground truth (Nov.
 20th - Nov.
 24th).

-Utilize deep learning model after the image preprocess (skin extraction) and get results (Nov.
+√ Test MTTS_CAN without preprocessing on the existing data and get comparison plots (Nov.
 24th - Nov.
 28th).

+Evaluate MTTS_CAN or other deep learning models after the image preprocess (skin extraction) and get comparison results.
+(Dec.
+2nd - Dec.
+7th)

-Train new deep neural network models (Further schedule).
+Train on new deep neural network models with image preprocess (Dec.
+7th - Dec.
+13th).

 ## Visualization